-Final instrumentation and new parts of the exposition.
-At that stage he had already reached the coda, but sadly much of it got lost.
-Drafting part of the coda and final cadenza: 19, (Thursday) 21, (Friday) 22, (Saturday) 23 (this corresponds with May 1896).
+Most probably the beginning of the third stage, with drafting the fugue and its progression (the date is mentioned in the score in Bruckner's had already reached the coda, but sadly much of it got lost.
+Drafting part of the coda and final cadenca: 19, (Thursday) 21, (Friday) 22, (Saturday) 23 (this corresponds with May 1896).
 According to Phillips, Bruckner returned to the beginning of the movement, presumably wrote a clean first bifolio and divided the contents of the second bifolio into two new bifolios, renumbering all subsequent bifolios by one higher.
 Further detailing of the instrumentation must have begun soon thereafter, revising the development section (date: 14 June 1896).